TheGoodlike13/sahyun_bot/README.md

 directory.
 Use 'empty_config.ini' as an example to quick-start your configuration.

 If a specific configuration is missing from the file entirely, or is set to a value incompatible with expected type (e.g. integer 'a'), default value is used.
+Same applies for values exceeding constraints, like -1 or 500 when allowed values are in [1..100].
 In most cases empty value is also replaced with the default, HOWEVER, there are some exceptions.

 To be certain, please refer to the list of expected values & explanations below.
 If no default is specified, assume it defaults to None.
 Generally speaking, if any values without defaults